Bob Arno: History

 At age 15, Arno began performing magic at youth centers in his native Sweden and was successful enough to tour the country for several years.
 He briefly experimented with hypnotism before settling on pickpocketing, having been inspired by french entertainer "Dominique" Risbourg, the reigning pickpocket performer of the time.
 When Dominique had an extended run in Stockholm in 1956, he solicited the local Magic Circle for an assistant, and Arno volunteered.

 On starting his pickpocket career Bob said:

 I started out looking for "bad guys" in 1964, Vietnam War.
 I was a war-photographer.
 I was 23 years old, I had no idea how to get good pictures.
-While we where out there [in Vietnam], in the same hotel, a major drug guy happened to live there.
+While we were out there [in Vietnam], in the same hotel, a major drug guy happened to live there.
 This guy, I got friendly with.
 And that led me to the underworld, to the belly of the beast.

 From age 20 to 23, Arno toured Asia with his pickpocket show, working nightclubs and U.S. military bases.
 From 23 to 25 he toured across Europe working nightclubs and theaters.
 At 25 he worked for two months at the Latin Quarter (nightclub) in New York City, which began his career in America.
 He worked steadily from then on, mostly in casino revues, moving from Atlantic City to the Caribbean to Canada to Las Vegas.
 In 1992, after many years in Las Vegas and three years (1990–1992) in the Jubilee! show at Bally's Casino there, he quit his casino revue career to travel with his wife.
 Cruise ships served a triple purpose in the 1990s: a steady income as a performing venue; exotic world travel; and putting Arno in the middle of huge tourist crowds, which is generally where pickpockets operate.
 These crowds, primarily in the great cities of Europe, but also in Asia, Africa, and South America, were the inspiration for Arno's research on criminal pickpocketing.
 The study soon became the motivation for further cruise ship engagements.